0ki/fengoffice_old/fengoffice_/readme.txt

 	feature: Group emails into conversations.
 	feature: Email attachments from file system.
 	feature: Email Junk folder (mail classified as spam by your mail server is sent to a "Junk" folder)
-	feature: Emails are sent asynchronously (you can continue working on OpenGoo while an email is being sent)
+	feature: Emails are sent asynchronously (you can continue working on Feng Office while an email is being sent)
-	feature: Send emails as attachments from OpenGoo
+	feature: Send emails as attachments from Feng Office
 	feature: Create a task from an email.
-	feature: Insert images into OpenGoo documents and emails
+	feature: Insert images into Feng Office documents and emails
 	feature: Allow events to span more than one day and support drag and drop for these events and repeating events.
 	feature: Upgraded document editor to CKEditor 3.0
 	feature: Editing Concurrency: warn user if object being edited was edited by someone else.